ReposFromHawk/Market/STAGES.md

 **STEP 5**

 Internally we created a dictionary to store items' prices.
-After scanning the items, we saw that the realted test past.
+After scanning the items, we saw that the related test past.
 Scan_MultipleItems_A_B_ShouldReturnPriceOf80

 **STEP 6**